Centrifugal-corrected harmonic oscillator model for spherical proton emitters: Results and discussion

 Despite the theoretical appeal of Eq. (\ref{d}), the empirical parameter $d$ better captures the complex interplay between nuclear structure and tunneling dynamics, particularly for high-$l$ transitions where centrifugal effects dominate.
-The linear relationship between $S_{p}^{\rm{{Cal}}}$ and $V_{frag}$ in Fig. \ref{logSp-Vfrag} validates the RMF+BCS approach for spectroscopic factors, yet the decay width ultimately depends on both $S_p$, and the centrifugal-modified penetrability.
+The linear relationship between $S_{p}^{\rm{{Cal}}}$ and $V_{frag}$ in Fig. \ref{logSp-Vfrag} validates the RMF+BCS approach for spectroscopic factors, yet the decay width ultimately depends on both $S_p$ and the centrifugal-modified penetrability.
 Therefore, we retain the fitted $d$ in Eq. (\ref{logTT}) for final predictions, as it ensures optimal agreement with experimental data while preserving the physical interpretation of centrifugal barrier effects.

-In view of the above results calculated by Eq. (\ref{logTT}) are better with fitting $d=0.143$, we further extend this model to predict proton radioactivity half-lives for possible candidates, which are energetically allowed or observed but not yet quantified in NUBASE2020.
+In view of the fact that the above results calculated by Eq. (\ref{logTT}) are better with fitting $d=0.143$, we further extend this model to predict proton radioactivity half-lives for possible candidates, which are energetically allowed or observed but not yet quantified in NUBASE2020.
 Similarly, we also use UDL \cite{Qi:2012pf}, N-GNL \cite{Chen:2019aio} and UFM \cite{jian:2010unified} for comparison.
-The detailed predictions are given in Table \ref{table3}, where the first three columns list the proton emitter, the released energy $Q_p$ and the angular momentum $l$.
-The last four columns give the predicted proton radioactivity half-lives in logarithmic form using Eq. (\ref{logTT}), UDL, N-GNL and UFM respectively.
-It can be seen from the table that the predictions using our model are relatively consistent with the results of the other two models and/or formulas, and in particular with the UFM.
-In addition, to further verify the credibility of our predictions, we plot the relationship between the logarithmic values of predicted proton radioactivity half-lives by Eq. (\ref{logTT}), UDL, N-GNL and UFM and $(Z_d^{0.8}+l)+Q_p^{-1/2}$ of the new Geiger-Nuttall law \cite{Chen:2019aio}.
+The detailed predictions are given in Table \ref{table3}, where the first three columns list the proton emitter, the released energy $Q_p$, and the angular momentum $l$.
+The last four columns give the predicted proton radioactivity half-lives in logarithmic form using Eq. (\ref{logTT}), UDL, N-GNL, and UFM, respectively.
+The table shows that the predictions from our model are relatively consistent with those of the other two models and/or formulas, particularly with the UFM.
+In addition, to further verify the credibility of our predictions, we plot the relationship between the logarithmic values of predicted proton radioactivity half-lives by Eq. (\ref{logTT}), UDL, N-GNL, and UFM, and $(Z_d^{0.8}+l)+Q_p^{-1/2}$ of the new Geiger-Nuttall law \cite{Chen:2019aio}.
 As shown in Fig. \ref{predicted} (a)-(d), all predicted proton radioactive half-lives exhibit a linear relationship with $(Z_d^{0.8}+l)+Q_p^{-1/2}$, which strongly validates the reliability of our predictions and provides substantial support for future research on the proton radioactivity half-lives of newly synthesized isotopes.